akflds/potato-cakes/README.md

 ## Potato cakes?!

-If you're thinking "why potato cakes?", it's mostly because they're tasty and aren't subject to any data protection regulation (AFAIK).
+If you're thinking "why potato cakes?", it's mostly because they're tasty and it's a lot more responsible than working on live learner data for this sort of project.

 The theme for the hackathon was "the future of learning".
 I approached the theme _somewhat_ broadly, using the time to try my hand at some data wrangling and visualisation.
 I was learning something that might be helpful in _my_ future.
 I also hoped it would get people thinking about the types of data we had available and what they could learn to improve things across the business.